Positioning Vietnam As A Top Market For M&A Deals Amid Global Uncertainty*

 Although the global M&A market showed remarkable growth in the number and value, it demonstrated a greater downward trend in the total value than the total number of deals in Q1/2022, largely due to concerns about inflation, signs of economic recession, and political conflicts.

-Europe, the world’s second largest M&A market in that period, showed the highest drop (60 per cent) in the total value of M&A deals, while the drops in North America and Asia-Pacific in the same period were 24 per cent and 18 per cent respectively.
+Europe, the world’s second largest M&A market in that period, showed the highest drop (60 percent) in the total value of M&A deals, while the drops in North America and Asia-Pacific in the same period were 24 percent and 18 percent respectively.

 Vietnam shared the same downward trend with the world with the attraction of only about $9 billion into the M&A market in 2021, but countered global trends in 2022 with a strong uptick.